Hope Clarke: Alvin Ailey, Katherine Dunham, and 5 Plus

 Clarke served as a principal dancer in the Katherine Dunham Company and the Alvin Ailey American Dance Theater.

 In the Ailey company, she toured internationally and received positive reviews and audience ovations.

+In the 1960s, she appeared in Louis Johnson's Lament, which is part of Ailey's permanent repertoire.
+In 1978, Clarke co-starred with James Truitte and Carmen de Lavallade in Alvin Ailey's 20th Anniversary reunion performance.

-In addition to dancing with Dunham and Ailey, Clarke performed with the companies of Tally Beatty, George Faison, and Louis Johnson.
+In addition to dancing with Dunham and Ailey, Clarke performed with companies directed by Tally Beatty and Louis Johnson.
+As well, Clarke was a guest artist with the George Faison Universal Dance Experience and appeared in the company's 1974 New York performances that paid tribute to Billie Holiday and Otis Redding.

-Clarke, along with Michael Blake, Carmen de Lavallade, Sheila Rohan, and others, co-founded the former 5 Plus Ensemble (New Beginnings Theater), a dance company created to showcase the work of dancers, choreographer, and musicians who are older than the age of 50.
+Clarke, Michael Blake, Carmen de Lavallade, Sheila Rohan, and other artists co-founded the 5 Plus Ensemble (New Beginnings Theater), a dance company that was created to showcase the work of dancers, choreographers, and musicians who are older than the age of 50.

 Film and television

 After appearing on Broadway and around the world as a dancer, Clarke moved to Hollywood, California with the help of actor and friend Raymond St. Jacques.
 Her most memorable film roles were co-starring with Sidney Poitier in A Piece of the Action (1977); working with St. Jacques and Philip Michael Thomas on the A Book of Numbers' set in Dallas; and portraying Jean-Michel Basquiat's mother, Matilde, in Basquiat (1996).
-Clarke has had a variety of guest roles on tv shows, such as Hill Street Blues, Amen, Another World, As the World Turns, Beat Street, Hart to Hart, Into the Night, The Jeffersons, The Ropers, Sex and the City, Three's Company.
+Clarke had a variety of guest roles on tv shows, such as Hill Street Blues, Amen, Another World, As the World Turns, Beat Street, Hart to Hart, Into the Night, The Jeffersons, The Ropers, Sex and the City, and Three's Company.
 She appeared in the TV miniseries King (1978), which was based upon the life of Martin Luther King Jr., the slain civil rights leader.